 Kythira, ithaki (Ithaca).

-Their natural setting is the main factor that makes the islands of the Ionian completely different from those belonging any of the rest.
-Here, the rich greenery blends harmoniously with the turquoise of the sea and the blue of the sky, creating beautiful, natural scenery reminiscent of a painting.
+Their natural setting is the main factor that makes the islands of the Ionian completely different from any of the other Greek islands.
+Here, the rich greenery blends harmoniously with the turquoise of the sea and the blue of the sky, creating beautiful natural scenery reminiscent of a painting.

 Some of the most photographed beaches in Greece

 The beaches are characterized by limestone rock formations, sand and smooth pebbles.
-Visitors who have traveled extensively around the world say that the turquoise of the cool, crystal-clear waters beat those of the Caribbean.
+Visitors who have traveled extensively around the world say that the turquoise, cool, crystal-clear waters beat those of the Caribbean.
 While the beaches are surrounded by pine trees rather than palm trees, one could still say that these are the “tropical islands” of Greece.

 The Ionian Sea’s beaches are numerous and have been photographed countless times.
-Shipwreck Beach on Zakynthos, the impressive Egremni Beach, the turquoise Porto Katsiki Beach of Lefkas, and Myrtos Beach of Kefalonia, are just some of the sandy stretches of heaven that are themselves a reason for a holiday there.
+Shipwreck Beach on Zakynthos, the impressive Egremni Beach, the turquoise Porto Katsiki Beach of Lefkas, and Myrtos Beach of Kefalonia, are just some of the sandy stretches of heaven that make a holiday here unforgettable.

 Strong Venetian influence

 Another great characteristic of the Ionian islands is the Venetian presence in the architecture, the mellifluous speech of many locals, the musical influences, and even the food.
 For centuries, the islands of the Ionian belonged to the Venetians, and the western Mediterranean influence is still strong.

 In terms of food, the Corfu pastitsada and sofrito are memorable dishes along with the island’s famous kumquat liqueur.
 Overall, all Ionian islands have cuisines influenced by their Venetian ancestors.